udosteinberg/NOVA/README.md

 | CET Supervisor Shadow Stacks (SSS)    | `make ARCH=x86_64 CFP=return` |
 | CET IBT and CET SSS                   | `make ARCH=x86_64 CFP=full`   |

+##### Trusted Execution Technology (TXT)

+On TXT-enabled platforms, NOVA performs a measured launch to establish a Dynamic Root of Trust for Measurement (DRTM) if an SINIT Authenticated Code Module (ACM) matching the platform is present in TXT memory.

+The SINIT ACM is typically loaded into TXT memory
+- on server platforms: by the firmware
+- on client platforms: by the bootloader

 ## Booting

 See the NOVA interface specification in the `doc` directory for details